GlebHmarsky/GlebHmarsky/README.md

 ### 👨‍💻 About Me

-I am a frontend developer at company MDinc.
-I currently learning a DevOps engineering technologies.
+I am a Frontend developer.
+<br/>I also currently learning a DevOps engineering technologies.
+<br/>Have a year+ experience in company MDinc as a Frontend

 ---